 Shareholding in Munters Group AB: 12,000 shares.
 Independent in relation to the Company and its management, but not to the Company's major shareholders.

 HELEN FASTH GILLSTEDT (3)

-Board member since 2017.
 Chairman of the Audit Committee.
-Born 1962

 Education: MSc in Economics and Business, Stockholm School of Economics.
 Studies in Sustainable Development, Stockholm Resilience Centre at Stockholm University and KTH.